lit/lit.dev/packages/lit-dev-content/site/docs/localization/overview.md

 ## Translation with XLIFF

-XLIFF files can be edited manually, but more typically they are sent to a third-party translation service, where they are edited by language experts using specialized tools.
+XLIFF files can be edited manually, but more typically they are sent to a third-party translation service where they are edited by language experts using specialized tools.

-After uploading an XLIFF file to your chosen translation service, you will eventually receive a new XLIFF file in response.
-The new XLIFF file will look just like the one you uploaded, but with `<target>` tags inserted into each `<trans-unit>`.
+After uploading your XLIFF files to your chosen translation service, you will eventually receive new XLIFF files in response.
+The new XLIFF files will look just like the ones you uploaded, but with `<target>` tags inserted into each `<trans-unit>`.

-When you receive a new translation XLIFF file, save it to your `xliff/` directory, overwriting your original version.
+When you receive new translation XLIFF files, save them to your configured `interchange.xliffDir` directory, overwriting the original versions.

 ```xml
 <!-- xliff/es-419.xlf -->